AsphodelRem/smart_chunker/README.md

-# smart_chunker
+# Smart-Chunker
-This is a smart chunker for efficient preparing of long document for RAG
+This smart chunker is a semantic chunker to prepare a  long document for retrieval augmented generation (RAG).